 These positions are appointed by the Sponsor Chair and confirmed by the Sponsor.

-3.2 Temporary appointments to vacancies
+3.2 Temporary Appointments to Vacancies

 This clause may be modified.

-If an office other than the Sponsor Chair becomes vacant for any reason (such as resignation or removal), a temporary appointment shall be made by the Sponsor Chair.
+If an office other than the Sponsor Chair becomes vacant for any reason (such as resignation or removal), a temporary appointment shall be made by the Sponsor Chair for a period of up to 12 months.
 An appointment or election for the vacated office shall be made in accordance with requirements in Clause 3.0 and Clause 3.1.

-3.3 Removal of officers
+3.3 Removal of Officers

 This clause may be modified.
+Two cases are provided; either choose one of these cases – Case 1 or Case 2 – or create a similar process for this clause and delete the other options.

-An officer may be removed by a two-thirds approval vote of the Voting Members of the Sponsor.
+An officer may be removed by a two-thirds vote of the Voting Members of the Sponsor meeting in Executive Session.
 Grounds for removal shall be included in any motion to remove an officer.
 The officer suggested for removal shall be given an opportunity to make a rebuttal prior to the vote on the motion for removal.

-3.4 Responsibilities of officers
+3.4 Responsibilities of Officers

-This clause may be modified.
+This paragraph shall not be modified.

+When carrying out the duties of an officer described in IEEE’s policies and procedures, officers of the Sponsor:

+shall not act:

+in bad faith;

+to the detriment of IEEE-SA;

+to further the interest of any party outside IEEE over the interest of IEEE; or

+in a manner that is inconsistent with the purposes or objectives of IEEE; and

+shall use reasonable efforts to ensure that participants of the Sponsor conduct themselves in accordance with applicable policies and procedures including, but not limited to, the IEEE-SA Standards Board Bylaws Clause 5.2.1 on “Participation in IEEE standards development.”
+(See Clause 1.2.)

+The officers of the Sponsor shall manage the day-to-day work of the Sponsor.
+The officers are responsible for implementing the decisions of the Sponsor and managing the activities that result from those decisions.

+The remainder of Clause 3.4 may be modified to add subclauses (e.g. 3.4.6) for including additional officers and their responsibilities.

 3.4.1 Sponsor Chair

 This clause shall not be modified except to include additional responsibilities.

-The responsibilities of the Sponsor Chair shall include

-Leading the activity according to all of the relevant policies and procedures
+The responsibilities of the Sponsor Chair shall include:Leading the activity according to all of the relevant policies and procedures.

-Forming study groups, as necessary
+Forming study groups, as necessary.

-Being objective
+Being objective.

-Entertaining motions, but not making motions
+Entertaining motions, but not making motions.

-Not biasing discussions
+Not biasing discussions.

-Delegating necessary functions
+Delegating necessary functions.

-Ensuring that all parties have the opportunity to express their views
+Ensuring that all parties have the opportunity to express their views.

-Setting goals and deadlines and adhering to them
+Setting goals and deadlines and adhering to them.

-Being knowledgeable in IEEE standards processes and parliamentary procedures and ensuring that the processes and procedures are followed
+Being knowledgeable in IEEE standards processes and parliamentary procedures and ensuring that the processes and procedures are followed.

-Seeking consensus of the Sponsor as a means of resolving issues
+Seeking consensus of the Sponsor as a means of resolving issues.

-Prioritizing work to best serve the Sponsor and its goals
+Prioritizing work to best serve the Sponsor and its goals.

-Complying with the Sponsor Chair’s responsibility with respect to the IEEE-SA Intellectual Property Policies, including but not limited to the IEEE-SA Patent Policy (see IEEE-SA Standards Board Operations Manual 6.3.2, http://standards.ieee.org/board/pat/index.html) and IEEE-SA Copyright Policy (see IEEE-SA Standards Board Bylaws 7, http://standards.ieee.org/guides/bylaws/sect6-7.html#7 )
+Complying with the Sponsor Chair’s responsibility with respect to the IEEE-SA Intellectual Property Policies, including but not limited to the IEEE-SA Patent Policy (see “Patents” Clause 6 of IEEE-SA Standards Board Bylaws and “Call for patents” Clause 6.3.2 of IEEE-SA Standards Board Operations Manual) and Copyright (see “Copyright” Clause 7 of IEEE-SA Standards Board Bylaws and Clause 6.1 of the IEEE-SA Standards Board Operations Manual).

-Submitting approved Sponsor P&P to the IEEE-SA Standards Board Audit Committee (AudCom—see http://standards.ieee.org/board/aud/index.html )
+Submitting approved Sponsor P&P to the IEEE-SA Standards Board Audit Committee (AudCom – see http://standards.ieee.org/board/aud/index.html).

-Ensuring that each Working Group (WG) has a set of P&P approved by the Sponsor.
-The Sponsor Chair will provide the WG P&Ps to AudCom upon request.
+Ensuring that each Working Group has a set of P&P approved by the Sponsor.
+The Sponsor Chair will provide the Working Group P&Ps to AudCom upon request.